 On receipt of Message 1, the AP checks that the key replay counter corresponds to Message 1.
 If not, it silently discards the message.
 Otherwise:

-a) The AP verifies the Message 1 MIC using the STA_I PTKSA.
-If the calculated MIC does not match the MIC that the STA_I included in the EAPOL-Key frame, the AP silently discards Message 1.
+a) The AP verifies the Message 1 MIC using the STA_I PTKSA if an AEAD cipher is not used.
+If the calculated MIC does not match the MIC that the STA_I included in the EAPOL-Key frame or AEAD decryption operation returns failure, the AP silently discards Message 1.

-b) If the MIC is correct, the AP checks if the STA_P is reachable.
+b) If the MIC is correct or the AEAD decryption steps succeed, the AP checks if the STA_P is reachable.
 If it is not reachable, the AP shall send an error EAPOL-Key frame to STA_I per 12.7.8.5.2 (Error ERR_STA_NR).
 After sending the message, AP silently discards Message 1.

 12.7.8.2.3 SMK Handshake Message 2